 The Future of KFT:

 The current administration may attempt to appeal this federal court decision to a higher court, although the chances for a successful appeal are uncertain.
 As of now, the current administration has not indicated that it will appeal the district court decision.
 As such, the future of the KFT initiative remains uncertain, especially with the recent political shifts following the 2024 elections.
 The incoming administration may introduce new immigration policies that could impact mixed-status families.
-In general, the new administration is expected to push out conservative immigration initiatives, especially against those who are undocumented.
+In general, the new administration is expected to push out restrictive immigration initiatives, especially against those who are undocumented.
 Hence, the prospects for any executive relief programs are bleak.

 Recommended Actions:

 As always, affected individuals should seek advice from immigration attorneys to explore alternative legal avenues, for adjusting their status or to understand the implications of the court's decision on their specific circumstances.
 One possible application to pursue are provisional waivers which, if approved, would allow undocumented immigrants to apply for immigrant visas from overseas to return to the U.S. as legal residents.
-However, they must prove that their close citizen or resident family members will suffer extremely hardship is the waiver is not approved.
+However, they must prove that their close citizen or resident family members will suffer extremely hardship if the waiver is not approved.

 In general, early planning and timely actions are critical for a successful immigration journey.
 Foreign nationals should also stay informed and monitor official communications from USCIS and other relevant government agencies for updates on policy changes or new programs that may offer relief or affect their ability to stay in the United States.